 Glenn: Just-- You know what I mean?

-Rob: He was just getting shot.
+Rob: He’s just getting shot.
 Just shot to pieces up in the sky.
 I know.

 Glenn: Like, barely getting back.

-Rob: Yeah.
+Rob: I know.
+Yeah.
 My grandfather was on an aircraft carrier, and he would talk about getting strifed, like, on a daily basis.